The Strictly Come Dancing voting figures and stats seemingly won't be revealed again by the BBC.

-The BBC says that it will still not be releasing Strictly Come Dancing voting figures.
+The BBC says that it will not be releasing Strictly Come Dancing voting figures.

-As a result, we don't even know which of the celebs came second or third in the competition.
+As a result, we don't even know which of the celebs came second, third or fourth in the competition.

 The BBC puts the decision down to not wanting to "affect the way that people vote".

 The BBC state: "We invite you to vote for the dancers that you liked best, based on their performance in each show and during the series.

 "Releasing voting figures could affect the way that people vote, and also have an impact on the participants.
 We therefore do not disclose the exact voting figures."